I. Who We Are

 J. Organ and Tissue Procurement.
 To the extent required by law, we may disclose your PHI to organizations that facilitate organ, eye, or tissue procurement, banking, or transplantation.

 K. Research.
-We may use or disclose your PHI without Your Authorization if our Institutional Review Board approves a waiver of the authorization requirement.
+We may use or disclose your PHI to researchers when their research has been approved by an Institutional Review Board that has reviewed the research proposal and established protocols to ensure the privacy of your PHI, and under other circumstances in accordance with regulations governing medical research.
 While most clinical research studies require specific patient consent, there are some instances when a retrospective record review with no patient contact may be conducted by such researchers.
 For example, the research project may involve comparing the health and recovery of certain patients with the same medical condition who received one medication to those who received another medication.

 L. Health or Safety.
 We may use or disclose your PHI to prevent or lessen a serious and imminent threat to a person’s or the public’s health or safety.